The Science of Ice Cream by Chris Clarke

 And if you want to get serious about making ice cream.
 If you want to tweak your recipes with confidence.
 If you want to be able to fix problems.
 Then you need to understand at least a little bit about the science of ice cream.

 Chris Clarkes book is certainly not the only book on the science of ice cream.
 And it’s probably not the best.
-But it’s definitely the cheapest!
+But it’s definitely the least expensive!

 Because for some reason the other books are really expensive.
 “Ice Cream” by Goff and Hartel is usually around $100.
 And “Tharp and Young on Ice Cream”, by (you guessed it) Tharp and Young is often over $200.